christine-malloy/devops-portfolio/README.md

 - Cultural transformation that promotes unity and efficiency

 This integration enables faster delivery, improved reliability, and better business outcomes through continuous collaboration and feedback.

+## Why Devops?

+**One of the promises of DevOps is to deliver software both faster and with higher quality.**

+Previously, these two metrics have been almost opposites.
+The more quickly you went, the lower the quality.
+The higher the quality, the longer it took.
+But DevOps processes can help you find problems earlier, which usually means that they take less time to fix.

+Devops asks questions of the shop:
+- Failed builds percentage - Overall, what percentage of builds are failing?
+- Failed deployments percentage - Overall, what percentage of deployments are failing?
+- Ticket volume - What is the overall volume of customer or bug tickets?
+- Bug bounce percentage - What percentage of customer or bug tickets are reopened?
+- Unplanned work percentage - What percentage of the overall work is unplanned?

+DevOps is more than just a set of practices - it's a transformative approach that brings significant business value.
+By breaking down traditional silos between development and operations teams, organizations can achieve:
+- Speed: Accelerate software delivery and reduce time-to-market.
+- Operation: Improve system reliability, security, and scalability.
+- Foster a culture of collaboration, innovation, and shared ownership.
+- Enhance customer satisfaction through faster, more frequent updates and improvements.
+- Improve cost management of infrastructure.

 ## Defining "SDLC"